 What is super?

-Super is money that is set aside for your retirement.
+Super is money that’s set aside for your retirement.
 Contributions are usually made by your employer, known as Super Guarantee (SG), but you can also make contributions and may be eligible for government co-contributions, too.

 There are rules around how much you can contribute and also how and when you can access it.

-Before putting money into super, remember that once transferred, the funds may only be accessed if you meet a condition of release.
+Before putting money into super, remember that once transferred, the funds may only be accessed if you meet a condition of release which include:

 Your employer will make SG contributions on your behalf, usually at least quarterly.
 By law, employers are generally required to pay at least 9.5% of an employee’s salary into a super fund if the employee earns more than $450 in a calendar month and is: